 Each component has a set of buttons that lets you select which source you want to get the picture signal from, whether cable TV, roof antenna, digital satellite dish, VCR or whatever equipment you have connected to the AUX input.
 You will notice the VCR button group has no VCR button.
 That's because it wouldn't work for the VCR to get a picture signal from itself.

 There are three component groups:

 - FRONT TV

+- DVD Player (in front Video Center)

 - VCR (in Video Center)

 - TV2 (in Bedroom or Rear of Coach)

 Selections (Signal Input):